Lea Michele: 2022–present: Broadway return

 On July 11, 2022, it was announced that Michele would return to Broadway in the stage musical production of Funny Girl.
 Michele replaced Beanie Feldstein in the leading role of Fanny Brice on September 6, 2022, after Feldstein announced that she was leaving the production two months earlier than originally planned.
-Michele starred opposite Ramin Karimloo who played the role of Nick Arnstein.
+Michele starred opposite Ramin Karimloo, who played the role of Nick Arnstein.
 She was scheduled to perform seven shows a week, excluding Thursday evenings.
 The parallels between Michele taking on the role and her Glee character's story line where she lands her dream role in the musical's first Broadway revival have been widely discussed in the media.
 Her character's obsession with the musical was written into Glee in part because of Michele's own interest in it since she first saw the movie adaptation in 2007.
 On September 11, 2022, four days into her run as Fanny Brice, Michele announced that she had tested positive for COVID-19, requiring her to be in isolation for at least 10 days.
 She returned to the stage on September 20, 2022.

 Critics widely praised Michele's performance.
 On opening night, Michele received seven standing ovations for her performance, which had been highly anticipated.
 Jackson McHenry with Vulture wrote, "With every eye roll toward the audience and every belt, Michele seems to face the pressure to not just be good, or great, but the greatest.
 This is less a star vehicle than gladiatorial combat.
 She makes it through with blood on the sand."
 Jesse Green, writing for The New York Times, initially gave the musical a poor review when it starred Feldstein.
 After seeing Michele's iteration, he praised her performance, while maintaining his criticisms of the overall production, saying, "Both vulnerable and invulnerable, kooky and ardent, [Michele] makes the show worth watching again.
 She can't make it good, though.
 Michael Mayer's production is still garish and pushy, pandering for audience overreaction."
 The show had its final performance on September 3, 2023.
 Michele was named one of the 100 most influential people in the world by Time in 2023.

-In May 2025 Michele was cast as Florence Vassy in the 2025 Broadway revival of Chess opposite Aaron Tveit and Nicholas Christopher, starting on October 15, 2025 at the Imperial Theatre.
+In May 2025, Michele was cast as Florence Vassy in the 2025 Broadway revival of Chess opposite Aaron Tveit and Nicholas Christopher, starting on October 15, 2025, at the Imperial Theatre.
+She was nominated for a Drama League Award for her performance.